Joao4569/farm_fresh/README.md

 19. I logged into my AWS account and opened S3 and created a new bucket which will be used to store our files.
 20. I unchecked block all public access and acknowledged that the bucket will be public and finalised the buckets creation.
 21. Once the bucket was created I set a few basic settings on our new bucket, on the properties tab I turned on static website hosting which will give me a new endpoint that I can use to access it from the internet.
-22. Within the permissions settings I pasted in thea coors configuration provided by Code Institute which is going to set up the required access between the Heroku app and this S3 bucket.
+22. Within the permissions settings I pasted in the cors configuration provided by Code Institute which is going to set up the required access between the Heroku app and this S3 bucket.
 23. Next in the bucket policy section I accessed the policy generator in order to create a security policy for the bucket.
 24. The policy type was set to be a S3 bucket policy and allowed all principals and the action was set to get object.
 25. Next I copied the ARN which stands for Amazon resource name and pasted it into the ARN box and proceeded to add the statement and generated a policy.